 Other conveniences included with this stroller are a bassinet and car seat adapter bar.
 This stroller offers no tray or storage for kids like some of the competition did.

 The Indie 4 earned a 6 of 10 for maneuverability; this is average for the group.
-The high score for the group is a 9 earned by the BOB Revolution Flex.
+The high score for the group is a 9.
 The Indie front wheels are lockable for easier maneuvering on rougher terrain.

 The ease of pushing and turning on pavement isn't great with the Indie 4.
 It isn't terrible, but we wonder if the three-wheeled version might turn tighter.
 It is less responsive than the Revolution and either of the City Mini stroller types.
 We were able to manage our whole course pushing this stroller with one hand, but it took some muscle and effort that some of the competition did not, and was much easier with two hands.
 It makes relatively wider turns than a lot of the other strollers but is still surprisingly responsive to our movements.
 Managing small bumps and carpet did not make much of a difference for ease of pushing this stroller.
 This stroller is also not too bad on rougher terrain, but not as good as the other jogging type strollers.

 For quality, the Bumbleride earned a 6 of 10, tying with many of the other strollers we reviewed.
 The high for the metric is 8, with the UPPAbaby Vista and the BOB Revolution Flex tying.